For every site with pedestrian traffic — park, public building, event, or trail. A sensor, a counting point, actionable data.

-These variations do not make measurement impossible; they make it necessary.
-Even in complex environments, pedestrian flows generate stable and actionable trends: hourly peaks, pressure on natural sites, city-centre attractiveness, or temporary saturation during events.
+Pedestrians stop, diverge, change pace.
+These variations don't make measurement impossible; they make it necessary.
+Even in complex environments, flows produce stable and actionable trends.

 Battery-powered, no mains connection required.
 Estimated battery life: 2+ years.